Ignite-Laboratories/Enigmaneering/enigma1/E1 - Temporal Analysis.md

 What does that even mean?
 Well, imagine that you're a being in an infinite void - nothingness all around you except the pace of your own breath and the beat of your heart.
 Suddenly, you notice in the infinite corner of your vision a rectangular object, incessantly blinking away.
-It's boring - on, off, on, off - but _it's there._  A tombstone of your current predicament, just waiting for some kind of input.
+It's boring - on, off, on, off - _but it's **there!**_  A tombstone of your current predicament, just waiting for some kind of input.

 Patiently, the endless abyss frolics around the ephemeral block  - like a fine and terminal point to